gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ## Upcoming Federal Workshops

-### Understanding Null Results
-Discuss and dispel misconceptions about evaluations that show no evidence of impact or provide evidence of no impact, and highlight uses for null results.
-- November 2, 2020 from 3:00 to 4:15 pm

 ### Evidence and Strategic Planning (Hosted by OMB Evidence Team)
 Concrete strategies and approaches that agencies can use to maximize the benefit of evidence use in strategic planning.
 - November 18, 2020 from 3:00 to 4:30 pm